ideasdelivery/doud/Readme.md

 * you can exit doud width "ctrl + c"

 ## future functionalities
-* you will be able to install docker image and balance wetween servers width only a few commands in doud.
+* you will be able to install docker image and balance between servers width only a few commands in doud.
-* backup and deployt images in all server from doud.
+* backup and deployt images in all servers from doud.
 * more

 ## That's all for now...